apl-cornell/PDL/docs/renaming.md

 3. Checking data validity, given a name
 4. Reading data, given a name
 5. Writing data, given a name
-6. Free-ing an old physcial name, once it is no longer in use
+6. Freeing an old physical name, once it is no longer in use

 "Explicit renaming" involves maintaining a map from architectural names to physical names;